 You can transfer all metadata, all metadata except Unhandled or you can select which metadata items are to be transferred or not transferred.
 While Unhandled items can be selected, they are never transferred unless the source and destination have the same audio file type.
 If you have specifed that Unhandled should be copied and the source and destination files have a different audio file type, all Unhandled items in the destination file are removed.
 Note that when transferring all fields not selected, an empty list will transfer all fields.
 This method will properly handle the addition of additional field types in the future.

-When transferring User Defined Text Info, User Defined URLs and Comments, exclusions can be specified in named variable Transfer UDTI Exclusions.
-The name of the named variable is historic.
-It is formatted as follows:
+When copying User Defined Text Info, User Defined URLs and Comments, exclusions or inclusions can be specified in named variable Multi Item Transfer Rules.
+The Multi Item Transfer Rules topic describes the formatting.

 When transferring out there are additional options: